Fedeperrone98/CloudStorage-FoCProject/README.md

 # FoC - Project
-Project for the Foundations of Cybersecurity course
+Project for Foundations of Cybersecurity course